 Analysis / Bias

 In review, Left Exposed lists organizations and foundations that they deem to be either anti-corporate, supporters of climate science, or radical left.
-Some of the organization they portray negatively are The Center for Public Integrity (we rate Least Biased) and the Union of Concerned Scientists (we rate Pro-Science).
+Some of the organizations they portray negatively are The Center for Public Integrity (we rate Least Biased) and the Union of Concerned Scientists (we rate Pro-Science).
 Left Exposed claims that “The Union of Concerned Scientists is a left-wing advocacy organization that spreads unscientific alarmism about environment and energy topics.”
-While the UCS does frequently promote the realities of climate change, they do so through evidence based science and proper sourcing, that is backed by the consensus of climate scientists.
+While the UCS does frequently promote the realities of climate change, they do so through evidence-based science and proper sourcing, which is backed by the consensus of climate scientists.

 In general, Left Exposed always publishes information that is favorable to the right and in particular corporations and the fossil fuel industry, while frequently denigrating the left and pro-science organizations.

-Overall, we rate Left Exposed Questionable based on Extreme Right Wing bias, promotion anti-science propaganda, poor sourcing and numerous failed fact checks by their parent organization.
-(D. Van Zandt 1/27/2019)
+Overall, we rate Left Exposed Questionable based on Extreme Right-Wing bias, promotion of anti-science propaganda, poor sourcing, and numerous failed fact checks by their parent organization.
+(D. Van Zandt 1/27/2019) Updated (5/27/2020)

 Last Updated on May 31, 2023 by Media Bias Fact Check

 Do you appreciate our work?
 Please consider one of the following ways to sustain us.